 Why study at Bond University

-- Supervised by outstanding academics with specialist knowledge.
+- Be supervised by world-renowned academics with specialist knowledge

 About the program

 The Master of Laws (Research) is a higher degree by research program awarded for completion of a 50,000 word thesis.
 The thesis demonstrates the student's ability to research, analyse and apply information and concepts to a body of legal knowledge or practice.

 |Duration||6 semesters (2 years)|